 If you have arranged your project / placement in good time, you can apply for external financial assistance from the grants made to us by the Ironmongers' and the Armourers' and Brasiers' towards travel and accommodation.
-All applications for financial assistance must be made through the Placements Organiser, Prof. Andrew Watt; ideally, these should be made as soon as possible in Hilary term.
+All applications for financial assistance must be made through the Summer Projects and Internships Organiser; ideally, these should be made as soon as possible in Hilary term.
 Further advice on finding a project / placement can be gained from the Placements Organiser.
-A lunchtime talk will be arranged early in Hilary Term of the second year.
+A talk will be arranged in Michaelmas Term of the second year.
 You must attend this talk if you wish to be considered for placement / project opportunities coordinated by the Department.